Ein Avdat – WOW!

 If you have come with only one car, then turn back and retrace your steps from the poplar grove.
 Hiking back to the parking lot affords a different perspective on Ein Avdat as you watch the landscape opening in front of you.

-Hats, 1.5 liters of water (we do not recommend drinking the water from the springs), sturdy walking shoes, clothing appropriate for the season.
+Hats, at least 1.5 liters of water (we do not recommend drinking the water from the springs), sturdy walking shoes, and clothing appropriate for the season.

 Near to Ein Avdat National Park in the Negev